-It’s a scorching summer day in Berlin with 30 degrees.
+It’s a scorching summer day in Berlin.
 Coincidentally, it’s been 40 years since the release of Summer in Berlin, the well-known song by German band Alphaville.
-This was a song that I listened to a lot at the time it was released way back in 1984.
+Yesterday I visited a music festival in Kreuzberg, but today my musical odyssey takes me elsewhere.

 I walk along the deserted streets in Neukölln.
 These days the neighborhood is very trendy and gentrified, but during the 1970s the area was in a derelict state.
 David Bowie lived in Berlin at the time, often being seen walking alone in Neukölln.